John III of Portugal: Portuguese America

 During the reign of King John III the Portuguese Empire established itself in South America with the foundation of the twelve Captaincy Colonies of Brazil (from 1534 onwards).
 Each with its own donatary captain, the twelve colonies worked independently.
 In 1549, John III established the Governorate General of Brazil, and the twelve captaincy colonies became subordinate to it.
 The first Governor-General appointed by John III, Tomé de Sousa, founded the city of Salvador, Bahia (São Salvador da Bahia de Todos os Santos) in 1549.
 For his role in the colonization of South America, John III has been referred to as The Colonizer (Portuguese: "o Colonizador").

 Immediately following the discovery of Brazil in 1500, the Portuguese imported brazilwood, Indian slaves and exotic birds from there.
 Brazilian wood was a very appreciated product in Europe because it could be used to produce a type of red dye.
-During John III's rule, after the initial colonization, Portuguese explorers intensified the search for brazilwood and began the cultivation of sugarcane, which was well suited to the climate of Brazil and especially around Recife and Bahía.
+During John III's rule, after the initial colonization, Portuguese explorers intensified the search for brazilwood and began the cultivation of sugarcane, which was well suited to the climate of Brazil and especially around Recife and Bahia.

 In the final years of John's reign Portugal's colony of Brazil was just beginning its rapid development as a producer of sugar that compensated for the gradual decline of revenues from Asia, a development that would continue during the reign of his grandson and successor, Sebastian (1557–1578).
-Since Brazil lacked a large native population and the ones who lived there weren't adapted to the strenuous work required in the plantation fields, the Portuguese colonists began importing African slaves to strengthen the workforce present in the territory..
+Since Brazil lacked a large native population and the ones who lived there weren't adapted to the strenuous work required in the plantation fields, the Portuguese colonists began importing African slaves to strengthen the workforce present in the territory.
 The first slaves, from the region of Guinea, arrived in Brazil in 1539.
 Most of them worked in the sugarcane fields or served as house servants.

 Death and dynastic issue

-From 1539, the heir to the throne was João Manuel, Prince of Portugal, who married Joanna of Austria, Princess of Portugal, daughter of Charles V. The sole son of John III to survive childhood, Prince John, was sick and died at young age (of juvenile diabetes), eighteen days before his wife gave birth to Prince Sebastian on 20 January 1554.
+From 1539, the heir to the throne was João Manuel, Prince of Portugal, who married Joanna of Austria, Princess of Portugal, a daughter of Charles V. Prince John, the sole son of John III to survive childhood, was sickly and died of juvenile diabetes at the young age of 16, just eighteen days before his wife gave birth to Prince Sebastian on 20 January 1554.

 When John III died of apoplexy in 1557, his only heir was his three-year-old grandson, Sebastian.
 John III's body rests in the Monastery of Jerónimos in Lisbon.